 NO MONUMENT TO HONOR 25 Percent OF MILITARY + 2.3 MILLION WOMEN VETERANS!!!
-Currently, there isn't a monument to honor 25 percent of the military plus 2.3 women veterans who have been serving in combat since 1948...
+Currently, there isn't a monument to honor 25 percent of the military plus 2.3 women veterans who have been serving in combat since 1948.
+Women have volunteered to serve in the U.S. military since the Ame...
 Read More

 NO MONUMENT TO HONOR 25 Percent OF MILITARY + 2.3 MILLION WOMEN VETERANS!!!